The Lively Blog

 If your employer offers a mass transit account, the first step to signing up is to decide how much you’d like to contribute on a monthly basis.
 If you take the same route every day to the office, this calculation should be simple: simply multiply the roundtrip fare by the number of days you commute.
 If it’s not the same every day or differs from week to week, go back and look at your costs over the past year and estimate based on that.

-Once you decide how much you’d like to contribute (up to $280/month), and use the digital platform offered by your benefits administrator to register for and manage your account.
+Once you decide how much you’d like to contribute (up to the monthly contribution limit), and use the digital platform offered by your benefits administrator to register for and manage your account.

 Parking Accounts

 If your employer offers a parking account, you’ll follow the same process as above.
-Estimate what you’ll need to save to cover your parking costs (up to $280/month) and use your benefits administrator’s digital platform to sign up for and manage your account.
+Estimate what you’ll need to save to cover your parking costs (up to the monthly contribution limit) and use your benefits administrator’s digital platform to sign up for and manage your account.

 Types of post-tax benefits for commuting employees